 “Because have you ever seen her in a chocolate brown outfit with a pink cat on the front?!”

 And we dress that way.
 We all have a uniform of sorts.
-Pompie and i wear Smokks daily.
-We have one Smokk five ways down to a fine art, and George has 10 navy t-shirts and five pairs of the same jeans, and we all switch our jackets and shoes out.
+Pompie and i wear Smokks daily and George has 10 navy t-shirts and five pairs of the same jeans, and we all switch our jackets and shoes out.
 We live light and travel light, and it’s really changed our lives!

 I never knew I would feel so much rejection as a mother…in many ways parenting is about resolving.
 I think mothers are so sensitive to their children they they take the rejections to heart, and not enough mothers really talk about this.
 They think they need to keep be strong and keep going, when sometimes you need to sit, have a cup of tea, resolve and breathe, and keep the dialogue really honest and open.